alexeyshilin/awesome/README.md

 *Libraries for working with HTTP and scraping websites.*

 * [ninenines/gun](https://github.com/ninenines/gun) - Gun is an Erlang HTTP client with support for HTTP/1.1, HTTP/2, Websocket and more
+* [inaka/shotgun](https://github.com/inaka/shotgun) - For the times you need more than just a gun